hannahemiller/hannahemiller.github.io/cv.md

 ---

 ## Education
-**Graduate program in Biology** Case Western Reserve Univeristy Fall 2015 &nbsp;
-Completed courses in global change ecophysiology and entomology.
+**Graduate program in Biology** Case Western Reserve Univeristy Fall 2015\s\s Completed courses in global change ecophysiology and entomology.
-&nbsp;

-**Bachelor of Science in Biology** State University of New York at New Paltz 2011-2015 &nbsp;
-coursework included ecology, evolution, ornithology, field botany, vertebrate anatomy, and animal behavior.
+**Bachelor of Science in Biology** State University of New York at New Paltz 2011-2015\s\s Coursework included ornithology, field botany, ecology, evolution, and animal behavior.
-&nbsp;

 ## Research Experience